 - Fill a large stockpot or kettle with 1 gallon of water; bring it to a boil over high heat.

 - Put about 1 pound of the prepared squash in the boiling water.
-If you have a wire basket, it will make it easier to lift all of the squash out at the same time.
+If you have a wire basket, you can put that in the water and then place the vegetables in the basket.
+Using a wire basket in the water will make it easier to lift all of the squash out at the same time, but it's not necessary.
 Once the water has returned to a rolling boil, begin timing.

 - Immediately immerse the blanched squash in the ice water to stop the cooking.